-After 4 years of cancer we are finally in a position to start moving on.
-When I wrote back in April Day 1268: Chemo Finished – Another Milestone Ticked Off I was in a very strange place.
+After 4 years of cancer, we are finally in a position to start moving on.
+I was in a strange place when I wrote back in April, Day 1268: Chemo Finished – Another Milestone Ticked Off.
 Ending treatment was overwhelming and there was so much emotion.
-Fear of the unknown and having the safety net of treatment removed, felt incredibly scary.
+Fear of the unknown and having the safety net of treatment removed felt incredibly scary.

-On this journey we have met some amazing families.
+On this journey, we met some amazing families.
 Families who have had to show strength beyond anything I can even imagine.
-We have met people who have become dear friends, some we’ve never even met in person.
+We have met people who have become dear friends, some we’ve never met in person.
 But the one thing that binds us all is the devastating news that our child has cancer.

-Every single one of us have battled through our own challenges, linked by children who show bravery beyond anything any of us can truly understand.
-I am so grateful for their support on the ward, in the middle of the night in our Facebook communities, the direct messages and the random acts of kindness when we’ve needed it the most.
+Every one of us has battled through our own challenges, linked by children who show bravery beyond anything we can truly understand.
+I am so grateful for their support on the ward, in the middle of the night in our Facebook communities, the direct messages, and the random acts of kindness when we’ve needed it the most.

-They are the family that we didn’t choose but the people we couldn’t have got through this experience without.
-And to all the families we’ve met on this journey you’re in our hearts as you continue to fight or find your new normal.
+They are the family we didn’t choose but the people we couldn’t have gotten through this experience without.
+And to all the families we’ve met on this journey, you’re in our hearts as you continue to fight or find your new normal.
 And a special mention to those that didn’t make it.
 I think of you often and send strength to the loved ones left behind by this cruel disease.

 Cancer in Numbers

 As we move on I’ve reflected on the last 4 years, our Beads of Courage have acted as a visual reminder of what Bilbo has been through.
 We now have thousands of beads.
-Each one representing a step closer to finishing treatment and a symbol of Bilbo’s bravery.
+Each represents a step closer to finishing treatment and a symbol of Bilbo’s bravery.

 Bilbo was on chemo for 1233 days and his treatment included: